javereec/spree_elasticsearch/README.md

 This extension uses elasticsearch-ruby for integration of Elasticsearch with Spree.
 This is preconfigured for a certain use case, but by all means override where necessary.

+To understand what is going on, you should first learn about Elasticsearch.
+Some great resources:

+* http://exploringelasticsearch.com is an excellent introduction to Elasticsearch
+* http://elastichammer.exploringelasticsearch.com/ is a tool to test queries against your own Elasticsearch cluster
+* https://www.found.no/play/ is an another online tool that can be used to play with Elasticsearch.
+The online version communicates with an online cluster run by Found.

 ## Installation

 Add spree_elasticsearch to your Gemfile: